AmberGraceSoftware/Dex/docs/Chapter1/State.md

 need to transform the coins state somehow.

-***Mapping*** Is the process of transforming one observable to another by using a mapping functions.
-Mapping is achieved in Dec by using [Dec.Map](/api/Dec#Map), with the input observables as arguments.
-This function returns another function which should be called with the ***Mapping Function*** as a first argument:
+***Mapping*** Is the process of transforming one observable to another by using a transformation function.
+Mapping is achieved in Dec by calling [Dec.Map](/api/Dec#Map) with the state we want to map, then calling the returned value again with a transformation function.

+The ***Mapping*** syntax looks like this:

 ```lua
 local coinsFormatted = Dec.Map(coins)(function(currentCoins)